vking34/vcleaner/README.md

   1, Download "vcleaner.sh"

-  ( I recommend you to copy it into root "/" so you can run the program right after opening terminal)
+  ( I recommend you to copy it into root "/" so you can run the program right after opening Terminal)

   2, Execute "vcleaner.sh" by the command: chmod +x vcleaner.sh